 Generation Z goes by multiple names, iGeneration, Founders, Plurals, the Homeland Generation, but it seems Generation Z is the Blu Ray to the HD-DVD — remember that reference?
 If not, you may be in the Generation Z cohort —, it seems Generation Z is the most likely to “stick.”
 Depending on the source, you’ll find a mish-mosh of age ranges to define a Generation Z member, for example, one source will say the age range start for those born in 1996 or later, others say as early as 1993, and yet another will determine the generation starting in 2000.
 Suffice it to say, you can pretty safely place someone in the Generation Z camp if they were born in the mid- to late-nineties or later.
 If you did the math, that means Generation Z is already entering the workforce; the upper end of the age range is already in their twenties.

 So, let’s get to the juicy part, shall we?
-What are the characteristics of this generation, and what does it mean for the future of our workforce and our marketing strategy to obtain consumers?
+What are the characteristics of this generation, and what does it mean for the future of our workforce and our marketing strategy to attract consumers?

 What You Need to Know Before Employing Generation Z

 Growing up during the recession of 2008, Generation Z saw their parents struggle when the financial crisis hit.
 It’s no surprise then, that this generation places high importance on financial independence.
 While some may value and even expect the benefits companies put in place for Millennials, Generation Z will care more about the salary, job security, and benefits like retirement.